This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

-JOHN: You know, if there was…let’s just say, that if there was a together for the Holy Spirit Conference and ten thousand people came together and preached for four days on the true ministry of the Holy Spirit, and called down fire from heaven on all these aberrations, it would change the face of this thing.
+JOHN: You know, if there was, let’s just say that if there was a Together for the Holy Spirit Conference, and 10,000 people came together and preached for four days on the true ministry of the Holy Spirit, and called down fire from heaven on all these aberrations, it would change the face of this thing.

 PHIL: That’s profound.

 JOHN: Yeah, that is profound.
 And there was never anything that said how you would make the distinction.

 PHIL: Yeah, I attended one of these churches once where they invite people to stand up and say, “Thus saith the Lord,” and they actually had dueling prophets who gave contradictory messages, and nobody ever did or said anything to sort out who was right and who was wrong.
 They just left it to the people.
 I just don’t see how that can possibly be edifying for anyone.
 It’s not, is it?

 JOHN: Well, it isn’t because it’s not authoritative.
 Look, take it a step further.
 You have a whole movement within Evangelical circles, a whole movement that’s not even connected to the Charismatic Movement.
 And I guess it kind of got traction with somebody named Henry Blackaby about learning to listen for the voice of God.

 PHIL: “Experiencing God” was the name of this book.